bigredmutt-bit/coherence-gravity/docs/index.md

    How decoherence-weighted sourcing suppresses vacuum energy and addresses the hierarchy.

 7. **Falsifiable Predictions of Coherence–Field Gravity: A Clear Experimental and Observational Test Suite**
-   Concrete, near- and medium-term tests that can confirm or rule out CFG.
+   Concrete near- and medium-term tests that can confirm or rule out CFG.

 8. **Observational Predictions of Coherence–Field Gravity: Galaxies, Clusters, and the Ultra-Weak Regime**
    Rotation curves, clusters, lensing, and the universal ultra-weak acceleration term.